 A summary of the principles we use when building investment portfolios can be found under the portfolios section of the website.

 1.2 What type of investments do you use to build portfolios?

-Depending on a client’s risk tolerance, objectives, and time frames, we structure our clients’ portfolios with a differing ratio of debt (cash and fixed interest) to equity (property and shares).
+Depending on a client’s risk tolerance, objectives and time frames, we structure our clients’ portfolios with a differing allocation to growth assets (eg shares) and income assets (eg fixed interest).